AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

     params.tabular(params.solo-gp.gbp, previous: params.circle.gbp, title: [GBP Algorithm], extra-rows: 0),
     params.tabular(params.solo-gp.factor, previous: params.circle.factor, title: [Factor Settings]),
   )
-  , caption: [Solo GP scenario parameters.], )<t.scenarios.solo-gp>
+  , caption: [#scenario[Solo GP] scenario parameters.],
+)<t.scenarios.solo-gp>

 === #scen.collaborative-gp.n <s.r.scenarios.collaborative-gp>

 Here, the same complex environment as in the #scen.solo-gp.n scenario is used.
 However, instead of a single robot, multiple robots are spawned in different locations across the environment.
 That means the `formation.yaml`#footnote[#jens[source-link to formation file]] file is significantly more detailed.
 Specifically there are four spawning location, one in each corner; where each robot is tasked with reaching the opposite corner.
 Each robot is, once again, equipped with a #acr("RRT*") pathfinding component, which will compute a collision free path in terms of the static environment. @f.scenarios.collaborative-gp shows a screenshot of the simulation in progress, where multiple robots are using the waypoint tracking approach, as described in @s.m.planning.waypoint-tracking.
-Parameters are listed in @f.scenarios.collaborative-gp.
+Parameters are listed in @t.scenarios.collaborative-gp

 ```toml
 [rrt]